Gioack/My_projects/README.md

 I post here each cool small project that I do:
 ## Arithmetic_Formatter
 It formats operations as students in primary school do.
-## Time_calculator
-It is able to add hours and minutes to a specific time.
-It also shows the number of days that passes from the starting time to the final time.
 ## Budget_app
 You can create a lot of categories, that are similar to a wallet.
 You can deposit into them, withdraw from them and transfer from one of them to another one.
 There is even a function that creates a chart that shows as a percentage how much money has been withdrawn from selected categories.